Tutorial: How to Set Up HTTP Strict Transport Security (HSTS) on Access Server

 Important

-• Self-Signed Certificates: If your Access Server uses a self-signed SSL certificate, enabling HSTS could block access to the web UIs.
-Ensure a valid SSL certificate is installed before enabling HSTS.
+Self-Signed Certificates: If your Access Server uses a self-signed SSL certificate, enabling HSTS will block access to the web UIs.
+Install a valid SSL certificate before enabling HSTS.

 Tip